Axway/agents-mulesoft/CONTRIBUTING.md

 Code that lands in master must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
 We should be able to release a new minor version from the tip of master at any time.

-# Bugs
+# Features, Enhancements & Bugs

+We use GitHub Issues for all of our feature requests, enhancements, and bugs.

 ## Where to Find Known Issues

-We use GitHub Issues for our bugs.
+If you are experiencing an issue you can check our GitHub Issues.
+All issues related to known bugs will be labeled as 'bug'.
 We keep a close eye on this and try to make it clear when we have an internal fix in progress.
-Before filing a new task, try to make sure your problem doesn’t already exist.

 ## Reporting New Issues

-Create an issue and attach the 'Bug' label.
+Before filing a new task, try to make sure your problem doesn’t already exist by looking through the known issues.
+If you are experiencing a problem that you think is not documented, create an issue and attach the 'Bug' label.

 ## Security Bugs

-Create an issue and attach the 'Security' label.
+If you have encountered a security vulnerability, then create an issue and attach the 'Security' label.

 # Contribution Prerequisites